Linear syzygies, hyperbolic Coxeter groups and regularity: Abstract

 \section{Abstract}

-We build a new bridge between geometric group theory and commutative algebra by showing that the virtual cohomological dimension of a Coxeter group is essentially the regularity of the Stanley--Reisner ring of its nerve.
-Using this connection and techniques from the theory of hyperbolic Coxeter groups, we study the behavior of the Castelnuovo--Mumford regularity of square-free quadratic monomial ideals.
+We show that the virtual cohomological dimension of a Coxeter group is essentially the regularity of the Stanley--Reisner ring of its nerve.
+Using this connection between geometric group theory and commutative algebra, as well as techniques from the theory of hyperbolic Coxeter groups, we study the behavior of the Castelnuovo--Mumford regularity of square-free quadratic monomial ideals.
 We construct examples of such ideals which exhibit arbitrarily high regularity after linear syzygies for arbitrarily many steps.
 We give a doubly logarithmic bound on the regularity as a function of the number of variables if these ideals are Cohen--Macaulay.